alinex/node-builder/README.md

     > alinex-make pull ./node-error

+### Command `compile`

+This task is used to compile the sources into for runtime optimized library.

+    > alinex-make compile

+Or give an directory and use uglify to compress the javascript.

+    > alinex-make compile ../node-error --uglify

+Mostly this task will be added as prepublish script to the `package.json` like:

+    "scripts": {
+      "prepublish": "node_modules/.bin/alinex-make compile -u"
+    }

 ### Command `test`

 As a first test a coffeelint check will be run.
 Only if this won't have any